rhumb-lang/rhi/docs/05_project_structure.md

 # all remaining values in the catalog are versions of the project
 -:
-    <-: 0.1.0 # this "<-" symbol as a key means that this version has the same dependencies as the value
+    <-: 0.1.0 # Inherit base dependencies from 0.1.0
+    debug_tools: 1.0.0 # EXTENSION: Allowed.
+Adds 'debug_tools' to the set.
+    # physics: 1.0.0   # SHADOWING: Forbidden.
+If you uncomment this, the IDE will
+                       # remove the '<-' pointer and copy all 0.1.0 deps here.
 0.1.0:
     core_mechanics: <- # this "<-" symbol as a value means that core_mechanics shelf contains its own catalog
     win_conditions: <-